Why Seniors Should Volunteer

 Where to Volunteer

-If you are ready to volunteer your time, there are plenty of places in your community that could use your life experience and passion:
+If you are ready to volunteer your time, there are plenty of places in your residence that could use your life experience and passion:

 - Pet shelters